Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 You can manage files and directories in many ways:

 - You can read and write to a file by first using the `openStream()` method to open the file.
-You can specify the file mode and encoding.The `openStream()` method returns a `FileStream` object (in [mobile](../../api/latest/device_api/mobile/tizen/filesystem.html#FileStream), [wearable](../../api/latest/device_api/wearable/tizen/filesystem.html#FileStream), and [TV](../../api/latest/device_api/tv/tizen/filesystem.html#FileStream) applications), which is a handle to the opened file.
+You can specify the file mode and encoding.
+   The `openStream()` method returns a `FileStream` object (in [mobile](../../api/latest/device_api/mobile/tizen/filesystem.html#FileStream), [wearable](../../api/latest/device_api/wearable/tizen/filesystem.html#FileStream), and [TV](../../api/latest/device_api/tv/tizen/filesystem.html#FileStream) applications), which is a handle to the opened file.
 All actual operations, such as read, write, or close, on the file are performed through the `FileStream` object based on a position attribute, which represents the current position in the file.
- - You can copy and move files and directories within the virtual file system with the `copyTo()` and `moveTo()` methods.If a file or directory of the same name already exists in the target location, the overwrite input parameter of the method defines whether the existing file is overwritten.
+ - You can copy and move files and directories within the virtual file system with the `copyTo()` and `moveTo()` methods.
+    If a file or directory of the same name already exists in the target location, the overwrite input parameter of the method defines whether the existing file is overwritten.
 	> **Note**
 	> The file or directory to be copied or moved must be located under the current directory.

 To read and write to files, and move and copy files and directories: